Large for Gestational Age

 - A higher risk for birth defects

 Babies who are large for gestational age are at higher risk for a breathing problem called respiratory distress syndrome.
 They also may be at risk of breathing meconium into the lungs around the time of birth.

 LGA babies are more likely to have an excessive amount of red blood cells (polycythemia).
-As these red blood cells break down, their livers may not be able to handle the increased about of bilirubin needing to be conjugated.
-This may result in high levels of bilirubin in the blood resulting in jaundice.
+As these red blood cells break down, the liver may not be able to handle the increased amount of bilirubin needing to be conjugated.
+This may lead to high levels of bilirubin in the blood, resulting in jaundice.

 How can LGA be prevented?

 Regular prenatal care is important in all pregnancies.
 Regular checkups can help your healthcare provider find out how your baby is growing.
 If your baby seems large, it may be a sign that you have undetected diabetes or other problems.
 To lower some of the risks to your baby: